koinis/voicerecorder/README.md

 python3 voicerecorder.py

 ## NOTE:
-Do not use this or any other similar programs without having the permission to do it.
+Do not use this or other similar programs without having the permission to do it.